Ladysnake/Ladysnake.github.io/wiki/blast.md

 ### Pearl Bombs

-Crafted like normal bombs with an Enderpearl as base material, this bomb has a **silk touch effect on all block in the explosion** radius.
+Crafted like normal bombs with an Enderpearl as base material, this bomb has a **silk touch effect on all blocks in the explosion** radius.
 As a side effect, it will also **randomly teleport entities** that get caught in the explosion.

 ![Pearl Bombs](blast/PearlBombs.png)